 Odin Hartshorn Halvorson

-Science Fiction & Fantasy Author, Poet, and Freelance Writer
+Science Fiction & Fantasy Author, Poet, educator

-Odin Hartshorn Halvorson is a writer, poet, geek, and and hopeful futurist.
-His work has been published in Book XI: a journal of literary philosophy, Eastern Structures, Duende Literary, The Stonecoast Review, and two anthology collections from Enso Publishing.
+Odin Hartshorn Halvorson is a writer, poet, geek, and hopeful futurist.
+His work has been published in Collective Realms, Book XI: a journal of literary philosophy, Eastern Structures, Duende Literary, The Stonecoast Review, and two anthology collections from Enso Publishing.
 He has also self-published three poetry collections, including a chapbook of ELH Haiku.
 He writes avidly for his Medium.com blog @indubitablyodin, with pieces like Hard Work: The Greatest Con, and “Becoming Superman” The Book All Writers Need to Read receiving critical attention.